Rustin170506/tidb-analyze.slide/slides.md

 transition: slide-up
 ---

-# Protocol Buffers
+# Protocol Buffers - kvproto
 It is similar to a SELECT statement.
+We send a coprocessor request to TiKV to collect statistics.

 ## Request

 ```proto
 message Request {
     kvrpcpb.Context context = 1;